R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 Double-check everything went right with `id rtorrent -Gn` (§).
 If you switch users again, **sudo** should now work with the login user.

-There is another option to the commands in this section: `addgroup` and `adduser`.
+There is an alternative solution to the commands used in this section: `addgroup` and `adduser`.
 These are actually *interactive* Perl scripts working with the original bin commands.
 You may locate them with `which addgroup` and `which adduser`, and find more information in the **man** page, common for both, `man 8 adduser`.

 #### A.3.g Simple script

 The next task is to write a Bash script, **monitoring.sh**.
-We choose to place this script in the `/usr/local/sbin` folder, which conveniently is in the PATH environment variable of our Linux system.
+We choose to place this script in the `/usr/local/sbin` folder, which conveniently is included in the PATH environment variable of our Linux system.
 (You can check this fact with `printenv PATH`.)
-Thus placed, the script can be executed without specifying its path.
+Thus placed, the script can be executed everywhere without specifying its full path.

 Using *everyone's* favorite text editor,